microsoft/appcenter-sdk-cordova/README.md

 ## 1. Installation

-To add SDK to your app add the plugins for App Center functionalities you want to use using Cordova CLI:
+Add the App Center plugins that fit your needs directly from the Cordova CLI:

 ```bash
 cordova plugin add cordova-plugin-appcenter-analytics